 Other Heat & Light Sources

 I have heating pads and infra-red ceramic cones that can also provide warmth.
 However over the years, I have seen as many animals hurt by those two devices as helped by them.
 I much prefer hot water bottles and low-watt bulbs as seen in the paragraph above because they are much safer for the animals.
-Human blow driers are OK – if you keep you hand directly in the airflow to monitor the temperature directly surrounding the animal.
-If I use a blow drier, it is because the animal came in very chilled and near death.
-Even then the animal is always in my hand when the blow dryer is on .
+Human blow driers are OK – if you keep your hand directly in the airflow to monitor the temperature directly surrounding the animal.
+If I use a blow-drier, it is because the animal came in very chilled and near death.
+Even then, the animal is always in my hand when the blow-dryer is on.
 Blow driers designed specifically for safe use with animals deliver air at lower temperature but higher volume.
 Those are the ones you see in dog grooming shops hanging on cages.
-Human hair driers deliver much hotter air at a much lower total air flow; so you must use them on animals very cautiously.
+Human hair driers deliver much hotter air at a much lower total airflow; so you must use them on animals very cautiously.

 Instruments And Forceps To Remove Swallowed And Tangled Items